 Best for Composite Decking

-Composite decks are resilient and long-lasting, but they’re not invulnerable to abuse.
-Ideally, check the decking manufacturer’s website to see their recommendations for winter care.
+Composite decks are resilient and long lasting, but they’re not invulnerable to abuse.
+Check your decking manufacturer’s website to see their recommendations for winter care.
 Generally speaking, less corrosive ice melts such as these calcium chloride pellets from Earthborn Elements are a good choice for composite decks.

 Even if you’re not sure what type of decking you have, there are a few guidelines to keep in mind.
 First, don’t mix sand or other abrasive with the ice melt, as they can leave scratches on the deck boards.
 (This is more of an issue with composite than wooden deck boards.)
 Second, if you use a shovel to clear snow, push along the length of the deck boards rather than across them.
 Lastly, clear any leftover ice melt with a good sweeping from a stiff-bristle broom.